MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/10_introduction.md

 You will be guided through an automated work-piece probing system, which is very similar to the manual probing system but will use your touch probe for the actual probing moves.
 This will speed up the probing process *considerably*.

-You will still have to re-probe the work-piece manually after every tool change as we have no way to calculate the relative length of the tools.
+You will still have to re-probe the Z-height of the work-piece manually after every tool change as we have no way to calculate the relative length of the tools.

 ### Both Touch Probe and Toolsetter Enabled